-Best Interactive: Niteangel Treat Ball
+Niteangel Treat Ball

 If you are looking for a way to encourage your food-motivated rabbit to get a little more exercise, consider the Niteangel Treat Ball.
 This ball has an adjustable opening for treats, allowing you to fill it with your rabbit’s favorite kibble or treat.
 When they roll it around, the treats will fall out, encouraging even more active play.
 These treat balls are a great way to wear out active rabbits and give them food motivation if they aren’t usually into play.

-Reviewers say their rabbits will spend hours rolling the Niteangel Treat Ball around and digging for treats.
-Some do note that due to the small holes, cleaning can be difficult, but many reviewers just swap them out when they get gross and only use the toy for dry treats.Continue to 5 of 7 below.
+Rabbits will spend hours rolling the Niteangel Treat Ball around and digging for treats.
+However, due to the small holes, cleaning can be difficult, so some people just swap them out when they get gross or only use the toy for dry treats.

-Best for Mental Stimulation: Living World Teach N Treat Small Animal Toy
+Living World Teach N Treat Toy

 For those with extremely curious rabbits, a toy like Living World Teach N Treat Small Animal Toy is a great choice.
 This food puzzle is great for wearing out your rabbit and encouraging critical thinking.
 It encourages natural foraging and keeps your rabbit active and alert.
 The puzzle is a 10-inch square and holds eight treats in hidden compartments.
-It has three levels of difficulty so you can advance your rabbit as they gets better and better at the toy, so smart bunnies can continue to be challenged, even after they figure out the first two steps.
+It has three levels of difficulty so you can advance your rabbit as they get better and better at the toy, so smart bunnies can continue to be challenged, even after they figure out the first two steps.

 Owners say this interactive toy can keep active and curious rabbits entertained for hours on end.
 Some very clever rabbits figured the toy out quickly, but for most it's a challenge that keeps them engaged.

 Tunnels offer another great way to exercise your pet, and our favorite is the WARE Fun Tunnel for Small Animals.
-This washable, stain-resistant, odor-resistant tunnel measures 30 inches by 8 inches, and is made of safe, non-toxic plastic.
+This washable, stain-resistant, odor-resistant tunnel measures 30 inches x 8 inches, and is made of safe, non-toxic plastic.

-Best Budget: Kaytee Perfect Chews for Rabbits
+Kaytee Perfect Chews for Rabbits

 Sometimes the best toys are the ones you can afford to buy frequently, even when your bunny tears through them.
 The Kaytee Perfect Chews for Rabbits costs just a couple dollars and is a great toy to have on hand for your energetic rabbits.
 This kabob toy is made up of wooden balls, a log, wooden carrots, and a wooden block.
-It hangs on your rabbit’s cage and can be easily discarded once it’s been chewed through.
+It hangs on your rabbit’s cage or hutch and can be easily discarded once it’s been chewed through.

 Reviewers love that this hanging chew toy is enticing and appealing even to picky rabbits.
-Many owners say they always keep one on hand and that they last a few weeks before they need to be replaced.
+Many owners say they always keep one on hand and that they last weeks before they need to be replaced.